 The first thing to ask yourself when undertaking any DIY project is this: Am I confident and capable of carrying out the task?

 As an example take designing and fitting a new kitchen, you will of course get out your tape measure, pick the units and then order it.
 But why not get a pencil and paper with your tape measure and have a go at drawing the finished kitchen.
-You don’t have to be Da vinci and the drawing doesn’t have to be perfectly to scale as long as the units you have chosen fit in the space available.
+You don’t have to be Da Vinci and the drawing doesn’t have to be perfectly to scale as long as the units you have chosen fit in the available space.